Targeted Pandemic Containment Through Identifying Local Contact Network Bottlenecks

 \subsection{Experiments for Portland, Oregon}

 We apply the agent-based model on both sub-sampled and full Portland contact networks.
 We consider sub-sampled network (Port.
 Sub.) because the computation of both SP and CF betweenness measures do not scale to the full Portland dataset.
 We use Port.
 Sub. for comparing different intervention methods and full Portland to demonstrate the effectiveness of LF method after scaling it up for large networks.
 We consider two initialization techniques for the model.
-First, we use well-connected clusters illustrated by the purple square and the blue diamond on the NCP in Fig~\ref{fig:info_data:a}.
+First, we use well-connected clusters illustrated by the purple square and the blue diamond on the NCP in Fig~2A.
 Second, we select randomly 0.1\% nodes from the entire population.
-For both datasets, the simulation results for both cluster and random initialization are shown in Fig~\ref{fig:portCases}.
-Observe that the results from different initialization schemes are very similar.
-In both scenarios, the smaller the $\lambda$, the smaller the total epidemic size.
-On the other hand, there is a trade-off between epidemic peak and epidemic size: on Port.
-Sub., $\lambda=1/50$ gives the most reduction in epidemic size, whereas a slightly larger $\lambda=1/10$ offers less reduction in total cases but gives a flatter epidemic curve (i.e. lower peak).
+For both datasets, the simulation results for cluster initialization are shown in Fig~8.
+The results obtained from random initializations are almost identical and we leave them to S3 Fig. Observe that the smaller the $\lambda$, the smaller the total epidemic size.
+On the other hand, there is a trade-off between epidemic peak and epidemic size: For Port.
+Sub., $\lambda=1/50$ gives the most reduction in epidemic size, whereas a slightly larger $\lambda=1/10$ offers less reduction in total infection but gives a flatter epidemic curve (i.e. lower peak).